violapterinblog/violapterinblog.github.io/_posts/membrances/2020-08-03-github-page-logbook-2-progressing.md

 until the design was complete.
 When that day came,
 conversion of Small-Melancholia to Markdown would not sound like a particular difficulty, as long as Melancholia was designed reliable.
+Indeed, mathematical subscripts, superscripts, diactritics, undersets, and supersets will correspond, with injection, to the Melancholia model enunciated solely by dedicated symbols and vertical division of lines.
 Afterwards, I shall disable Jekyll, use Big-Melancholia, and generate HTML myself.

 Was it such thing possible?